US STOCKS-Wall Street sinks to 1-month low on trade, growth fears

 “The tariff threat was a splash of cold water, the market had became accustomed to the current state of U.S-China trade negotiations, but a hike in tariffs wakes you up to the fact that the trade war is still with us,” said Michael Antonelli, market strategist at Robert W. Baird in Milwaukee.

-Meanwhile, the Labor Department report showed U.S. job growth slowed in July and manufacturers slashed hours for workers.

-Nonfarm payrolls increased by 164,000 jobs last month, in line with expectations, and the economy created 41,000 fewer jobs in May and June than previously reported.

-The S&P 500 and Nasdaq indexes were on pace to post their fifth straight session of losses in a week that saw the Federal Reserve play down hopes of further monetary easing after cutting interest rates for the first time in a decade.
+The sudden escalation in trade rhetoric follows the Federal Reserve on Wednesday playing down expectations of further aggressive monetary policy actions after cutting interest rates for the first time in a decade.

 Hopes that the Fed would be more accommodative to counter the impact of the bruising trade war had helped Wall Street’s main indexes hit record highs last month.
 Traders of short-term interest-rate futures are now pricing in an about 80% chance of a rate cut next month, and an about 70% chance of a further reduction in December, according CME Group’s FedWatch tool.